The Black Backpack

 - Small pieces of paper

-Tell the children they will help pack a black backpack as they read and write words that end in –ack, such as track, snack, black, back, and pack.
+The children will help pack a black backpack as they read and write words that end in -ack, such as track, snack, black, back, and pack.

 Pack a black backpack

-- Give each child an –ack picture/word card or object.
+- Give each child a picture card or object.

 - Take turns packing the black backpack with the -ack items while everyone says, “Pack a ___ in the black backpack.”